 - Photoshop Lightroom 2.7 is verified to support Mac OS 10.7.
 Earlier versions were not tested, although they could run on Mac OS 10.7 without issues.
 However, Adobe recommends that you update to version 2.7.
-From within Photoshop Lightroom, choose Help > Check for Updates, or download the update from the Adobe website:
+From within Photoshop Lightroom, choose Help > Check for Updates.

 - Photoshop Lightroom 2.x doesn't install from the installation DVD.
 For details, see Lightroom 2 doesn't install under Mac OS X 10.6 and 10.7.

 - In Photoshop CS3, CS4, and CS5, droplets don't work.
 For details, see Droplets don't work | Photoshop CS5, CS4, CS3.

 - In Photoshop CS5, clicking inside a selection doesn't deselect it.
 For details, see Clicking inside a selection does not deselect it | Mac OS X 10.7 (Lion) | Photoshop CS5.

 - Photoshop CS4 crashes dragging layers in the Layers panel.
 For details, see Photoshop CS4 crashes | Dragging layers in Layers panel | Mac OS 10.7

 - Error occurs in Photoshop CS4 and CS3 at launch.
 For details, see Error: "PowerPC applications no longer supported" occurs when launching |Photoshop CS4 or CS3 | Mac OS 10.7 (Lion)